Middle Fork Salmon River in Idaho

 94.8

-After a class II rapid, Goat Creek enters on the right, just below a deep sandy beach that makes a good lunch stop.
+After a class II rapid, Goat Creek enters on the right, just below a sandy beach that makes a good lunch stop.

 96.2